Opening a forex digital 100

 For example, a forex digital 100 might ask you whether EUR/GBP will be above 0.8215 at midday.
 It has three hours left until it expires, and EUR/GBP is trading at 0.8206.
 You believe that there is a strong likelihood that it will end up above 0.8215, so you buy the digital 100 at its current price of 45.

 The digital 100 price will change as its expiry date nears, reflecting the likelihood that the proposed outcome will arise.
-You don’t have wait for a digital 100 to expire before closing your position: you could exit the trade when the digital 100 is trading at 20, for instance, cutting your losses to £250 (as long as it then settles at zero).
+You don’t have wait for a digital 100 to expire before closing your position: you could exit the trade when the binary is trading at 20, for instance, cutting your losses to £250 (as long as it then settles at zero).